-Safety will be assessed by monitoring for AEs, ECGs, vital signs, safety laboratory tests, and physical examinations throughout each dosing period.
+Safety will be assessed by monitoring for AEs, ECGs, vital signs, safety laboratory tests, and physical examinations throughout the trial.

-After completion of the trial (or after subject withdrawal), all subjects will return for a Follow-up Visit, approximately 10 to 14 days after their last dose of trial drug.
+After completion of the trial (or after subject withdrawal), all subjects will return for a Follow-up Visit, approximately 10 to 14 days after the dose of trial drug.